 Jesolo is also reachable by public transports with the combination of train+bus from the major Italian cities.
 The nearest stations are Venezia Mestre and San Donà di Piave.
 Once you get off the train, you can take public buses that go to Jesolo and Lido di Jesolo.

-Once you’ve reached your destination, you can leave your car parked and use bicycle or public transport to moving here and there.
+Once you’ve reached your destination, you can leave your car parked and use a bicycle or public transport to moving here and there.

 Best time to visit Jesolo